hcerim/Funk/docs/types/maybe.markdown

 `Maybe` is a concept present in FP languages.
 In F#, it is called an `Option` same as in Scala.
 In Haskell, it is called `Maybe` the same as in Funk.
 In OOP, we have a pattern that tries to accomplish a similar thing called `Optional pattern`.

-In Funk, the `Maybe` type is a construct that is a `functor`, an `applicative`, and a `monad` (actually, once you satisfy the rules of being a `monad` you satisfy the rules for being the first two automatically as the `monad` is the most complex and powerful of the three).
+In Funk, the `Maybe` type is a construct that is a `functor`, an `applicative`, and a `monad` (actually, once you satisfy the rules of being a `monad` you can easily satisfy the rules for being the first two as the `monad` is the most complex and powerful of the three).
 Object-oriented programmers may be unfamiliar with these terms as they come from the `Category Theory`.
 To get familiar with these concepts, the best resource is Bartosz Milewski's [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).

 To use Funk, you don't have to know these concepts as you will get to know them through various examples.
 However, learning these concepts will open a whole new world for you and will change the way you think about the software in general.